 When you book anyone of our Beijing tours, you can bet that you’ll get the best of both worlds.
-Sure we offer classic must-do tours that every traveler must add to the bucket list.
-But we also offer custom tours tailor-made just for you.
+We offer both classic China tours and custom tours tailor-made just for you.

 Beijing, the capital city of China, is one of the world’s most famous historical and cultural cities.
 According to a national annual survey, Beijing has become a popular destination and it’s a must-visit city for anyone visiting China, most especially if it’s your first time.